 MYTH.
 Not everyone has symptoms when first infected with HIV.
 Many people have flu-like symptoms, called “acute retroviral syndrome” (ARS) or “primary HIV infection,” within 2 to 4 weeks of being infected with HIV.
 Symptoms may include fever, swollen glands, sore throat, rash, fatigue, muscle and joint aches, and headache.
 Symptoms may last a few days to a few weeks.
 However, these symptoms resemble many other infections and the only way to know for sure if you are infected with HIV is to get tested.

 MYTH.
-There is no drug that can cure HIV infection, but there are treatments that can help control the virus and protect your immune system, and possibly prevent HIV from becoming AIDS.
-Right now there are five different "classes" of HIV drugs, and current recommendations are for patients to take three different antiretroviral drugs from two different classes.
+No drug can cure HIV infection, but there are treatments that can help control the virus and protect your immune system, and possibly prevent HIV from becoming AIDS.
+Right now, there are nine different classes of HIV drugs, as well as various possible drug combinations.

 Anyone Can Get HIV

 FACT.
 The Centers for Disease Control (CDC) estimates that about 1 million people in the US are infected with HIV, and nearly 38,000 people were newly infected in 2018.
 Anyone of any age, race or gender can be infected with HIV.

 Sex Is Safe When Both Partners Have HIV

 MYTH.
 Even if both partners are HIV-positive and symptom-free, one may still carry another sexually transmitted infection (STI).
 In addition, you and your partner may have different variations (strains) of the HIV virus.
 Using condoms and dentals dams is always safer.
 Latex condoms protect the best against HIV infection; lambskin condoms do not provide any protection as the virus can pass through them.